timescale/docs/promscale/installation/kubernetes.md

 which consumes three times the amount of disk space.
 Each database instance mounts to its own persistent volume claim (PVC).

-You can disable high availability mode by changing the value of `replicaCount` to `1` in [`values.yaml`][timescaledb-single-values-yaml].
+You can turn off high availability mode by changing the value of `replicaCount` to `1` in [`values.yaml`][timescaledb-single-values-yaml].